kawilliams8/Fourteeners-api/readme.md

 Clone down this repo and `cd` in.
 Run `npm install`.
-Run `node server.js` to start the server.
+Run `node server.js`, or `npm start` to start the server with nodemon.
 In your browser, test by pasting `http://localhost:3001/api/v1/peaks/1` into the search bar.
 You should see response data for Mount Elbert.

 ## Endpoints